Simprints/Android-Simprints-ID/id/src/main/java/com/simprints/id/data/prefs/README.md

 means if the remote config defaults are not accessible, then the local defaults can be used as fall-back.
 This can occur if settings have been removed online but older versions of the app are still relying on them.

-#### Remote Config Fetcher

-The [`RemoteConfigFetcher`](./RemoteConfigFetcher.kt) is used to schedule a refresh of the remote config values in the remote config SDK.
-There is a cache at play meaning that remote refreshes will not occur more often than 12 hours by default.

-To force a refresh e.g. for testing purposes, it's sufficient to log out and back in.